LCAS/meshroom_CLI/README.md

 The dense point cloud output should be in the last folder (14_convertSFMFormat).

 ### The script ###
-The script contains 13 functions (one for each node).
+The script contains 14 functions (one for each node).
 Each function calls a .exe file located in the Bin folder of the Meshroom directory and passes the necesary parameters to run it.
 In general, all the meshroom functions requiere one or various input files and and output files.
 Specifically, each function requires some other parameters.
 For our use, we only set as variables the parameters that we consider to be necesary for our workflow.
 These parameters are set as parameters in the functions.
 All the other parameters are hardcoded.

 ### Small image set ###

-for testing purposes, there is a small database of 6 pictures located in /dataset_monstree-master/mini6 .
+for testing purposes, there is a small database of 6 pictures located in /dataset_monstree/mini6.
 Those files are not needed to run the code and can be dismissed.
+Additional tomato plant data set (dataset_tomato01) is also available for testing.